giantswarm/giantswarm-js-client/docs/AuthTokensApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //AuthorizationHeaderToken.apiKeyPrefix = 'Token';

-var apiInstance = new GiantSwarmV4.AuthTokensApi();
+var apiInstance = new GiantSwarm.AuthTokensApi();

-var body = new GiantSwarmV4.V4CreateAuthTokenRequest(); // V4CreateAuthTokenRequest | Create Auth Token Request
+var body = new GiantSwarm.V4CreateAuthTokenRequest(); // V4CreateAuthTokenRequest | Create Auth Token Request

 var opts = {
   'xRequestID': "xRequestID_example", // String | A randomly generated key that can be used to track a request throughout services of Giant Swarm.